 - Vodka-infused cranberries are mixed with green apples and stuffed inside a pie.

 - My take: Tasty, but this isn’t what the State Fair is all about.
 I want deep-fried pie or something beyond crazy.
+Call me a State Fair traditionalist, I guess.
 Sara Hayden, the woman behind this booth, is awesome and the story of her business is inspiring.
 She sells year-round, and I highly encourage you to buy her pies over the holidays.
-They would be perfect at Thanksgiving.
+They would be perfect at your Thanksgiving table.

 - From French Meadow Bakery & Cafe near Ye Old Mill.

 - Cauliflower pieces are battered, deep-fried and come with an organic sesame barbecue sauce.
 They’re vegan and gluten-free.